The Department of Chemistry at the University of North Texas offers you an opportunity to change the world.

 Weston Thatcher Borden, Distinguished University Research Professor and Welch Chair; Ph.D., Harvard University.
 Application of quantitative electronic structure calculations and qualitative molecular orbital theory to the understanding and prediction of the structures and reactivities of organic and organometallic compounds.

-Oliver Chyan, Professor and Director of the Interfacial Electrochemistry and Materials Research Laboratory; Ph.D., Massachusetts Institute of Technology.
-Interfacial electrochemistry; electroanalytical chemistry; kinetics and thermodynamics of the electron transfer processes; Plasma assist functional thin-film materials; semiconductor photoelectrochemistry.
+Oliver Chyan, Professor; Ph.D., Massachusetts Institute of Technology.
+Interfacial electrochemistry; electroanalytical chemistry; kinetics and thermodynamics of the electron transfer processes; plasma assist functional thin-film materials; semiconductor photoelectrochemistry.

-Thomas Cundari, Regents Professor and Co-director of the Center for Advanced Scientific Computing and Modeling; Ph.D., University of Florida.
-Computational chemistry; inorganic chemistry; organometallic chemistry; computer-aided catalyst design; modeling of metal-containing enzymes and advanced materials; catalyst and biological informatics.
+Thomas R. Cundari, Regents Professor; Ph.D., University of Florida.
+Computational chemistry; inorganic chemistry; organometallic chemistry; computer-aided catalyst design; modeling of metal-containing enzymes and advanced materials; catalyst informatics.

-Francis DíSouza, Professor; Ph.D., Indian Institute of Science (India).
+Francis D'Souza, Professor; Ph.D., Indian Institute of Science (India).
 Chemistry and supramolecular chemistry of metal macrocycles and carbon nanomaterials; photoelectrochemistry and photovoltaics; electrochemical and photochemical sensors and catalysts; fluorescent chemosensors and biosensors.

-Jeffry A. Kelber, Regents Professor and Director of the Center for Electronic Materials Processing and Integration; Ph.D., University of Illinois.
+Jeffry A. Kelber, Regents Professor; Ph.D., University of Illinois.
 Deposition and electronic properties of carbon-based and boron-carbide-based electronic materials; plasma/surface interactions; chemical vapor deposition of thin films; free radical interactions with surfaces.

-Paul Marshall, Regents Professor; Ph.D., University of Cambridge.
+Paul Marshall, Regents Professor; Ph.D., University of Cambridge (United Kingdom).
 Physical/computational chemistry; gas-phase kinetics of atoms and small molecules; atmospheric and combustion chemistry.

 Mohammad A. Omary, Professor; Ph.D., University of Maine.
-Luminescent materials; molecular electronics including phosphorescent light-emitting diodes, solid-state photovoltaics and transistors; metal-organic frameworks for clean energy storage; biological imaging and sensing; toxin-free noble metal nanoparticles for photothermal therapy and drug delivery.
+Luminescent materials; molecular electronics including organic light-emitting diodes, photovoltaics and thin film transistors; metal-organic frameworks for clean energy storage and gas separation; biological imaging and sensing; toxin-free noble metal nanoparticles for photothermal therapy and drug delivery.